Life Insurance Over 50: What is the best life insurance for people over 50 years old?

 Because it lasts your entire life, a permanent life insurance policy can also be used as a tax-advantaged estate-planning tool.
 For these reasons, permanent insurance is more expensive than term for a given death benefit.
 There are two primary types of permanent coverage:

 Whole life insurance provides guaranteed death benefit protection for as long as you live while earning cash value.
 A whole life insurance policy doesn't expire as long as regular premiums are paid.
 The cash value grows, tax-deferred, at a guaranteed rate, and the premiums never increase.
+Whole life insurance offers fixed premiums and lifelong coverage, ensuring continuous protection and predictable costs as long as premiums are paid.
 Policies from a mutual life insurance company (such as Guardian) may also provide dividends, which can help cash value grow faster.5

 Universal life insurance also provides permanent protection and can earn additional cash value.
 However, unlike whole life insurance, a universal life policy can give you added flexibility: you can adjust your monthly payments within a specific range to help better deal with changing work circumstances.
-That variability also means that cash value growth and the death benefit can fluctuate with universal life insurance - or even lapse if cash value and premiums drop below a certain level.6,7
+That variability also means that cash value growth and the death benefit can fluctuate with universal life insurance — or even lapse if cash value and premiums drop below a certain level due to withdrawals or policy loans.6,7

 Factors that affects the cost of life insurance